heroku-examples/heroku-oauth-example-go/README.md

 # Heroku OAuth Example: Go

-Example Go application using OAuth against the Heroku API.
+Example Go application using OAuth to authorize user with the Heroku API.

 ## Usage

-First, acquire a `localhost:5000` OAuth key/secret pair from the API team.
-Then:
+First, create an OAuth client on Heroku.
+The easiest way to do this is from your account page on [Heroku Dashboard](https://dashboard.heroku.com/account).
+When prompted for a callback URL, use `http://localhost:5000/auth/heroku/callback`.

+The [OAuth developer documentation](https://devcenter.heroku.com/articles/oauth) has additional resources.

+When you create the OAuth client, you get get an id and secret.
+Register these in your apps environment and start the app:

 ```
 $ cat > .env <<EOF
 HEROKU_OAUTH_ID=...
 HEROKU_OAUTH_SECRET=...
-COOKIE_SECRET=...
+COOKIE_SECRET=change_me
 EOF
 $ go get
 $ foreman start